“Eco-Tourism in India: A Refreshing Journey through a Highly Diversified Nature”

 Bandipur National Park, Karnataka

-One of the most popular national parks in India and established as a tiger reserve under Project Tiger in 1974, the Bandipur National Park spans over an area of 874 square kilometers and is a part of the Nilgiri Biosphere Reserve.
+One of the most popular national parks in India and established as a tiger reserve under Project Tiger in 1974, the Bandipur National Park spans over an area of 874 square kilometres and is a part of the Nilgiri Biosphere Reserve.
 The park comprises of various plant species that include Teak, Rosewood, Sandalwood, Indian-laurel, Indian Kino Tree, Giant Clumping Bamboo, Clumping Bamboo, Indian Gooseberry, Black Myrobalan, Flame of the Forest, Satinwood, Black Cutch, Axlewood, and more.
-It also gives shelter to a good population of animals including the endangered and vulnerable species like Indian elephants, gaurs, tigers, sloth bears, muggers, Indian rock pythons, four-horned antelopes and dholes AND other commonly spotted mammals and reptiles like chital, langurs, squirrels, pythons, vipers, rat snakes, lizards, Indian pond terrapins, and muggers.
-The Bandipur National Park is also a fairy tale world where once can also spot more than 100 colourful butterflies and other insects.
+It also gives shelter to a good population of animals including the endangered and vulnerable species like Indian elephants, gaurs, tigers, sloth bears, muggers, Indian rock pythons, four-horned antelopes and dholes and other commonly spotted mammals and reptiles like chital, langurs, squirrels, pythons, vipers, rat snakes, lizards, Indian pond terrapins, and muggers.
+The Bandipur National Park is also a fairytale world where one can also spot more than 100 colourful butterflies and other insects.
 With such a rich ecology the park makes for a refreshing escape into the wild for eco-tourists and wildlife photographers.

 Where to stay: Bandipur Safari Lodge